Phil. 26: Third Essay Exam

 CLICK: EXTRA CREDIT

 Procedure: This exam consists of two parts: an essay and 3 short answer questions.
-These two parts should be word processed and stapled together with your name the first page of the completed exam.
-Do not put the completed essay exam into any sort of folder.
-For submission, put your exam into my Lock Box which is outside my office (Mendocino 3024) or slide it under my office door or hand it in to the Philosophy department secretary (Mendocino 3000) by the due date and time, which is by 12 pm of the day specified on the syllabus.
+The two parts of the exam should be word processed and stapled together with your name and section # on the first page of the exam.
+Do not put the exam into any sort of folder.
+Place ther exam into my Lock Box which is outside my office (Mendocino 3024) or slide it under my office door or hand it to the Philosophy department secretary (Mendocino 3000) by the due date and time, which is by 12 pm in the afternoon of Wednesday, May 13th.
 Absolutely no late exams will be accepted.

 Part 1: Answer each part of this question.
 Do not include any extraneous information.
-Follow the format indicated below for writing philosophy papers.
-Otherwise, you will lose 15 points at the outset.
-The essay should be about 2 ˝ to 3 pages.
+Follow the format indicated below for writing philosophy papers and base your answers on my lectures in conjuction with the reading.
+If you do not begin your essay as indicated in the format directions below, you will lose 15 points at the outset.
+The essay should be about 2 ˝ to 3 double-spaced pages.
 It is worth 70 points.

 In the Grounding for the Metaphysics of Morals, Kant gives two examples, one of a self-interested shopkeeper (p.
 76, left hand column), the other of a reluctant benefactor (p.77, left hand column).
 The examples are intended to distinguish between an act done out of desire, such as the desire to retain one’s customers, and acts done out of duty.

 2. What conclusion about moral worth does Kant use these examples to illustrate?